 You should end up with something like this.

-When the glue has dried completely, use your scroll saw or a sharp craft knife to cut the ice cream sticks into the shape you need.
+When the glue dries completely, use your scroll saw or a sharp craft knife to cut the ice cream sticks into the shape you need.

 Making the stained glass window and frame